 What will Brexit mean for UK travel?

-The current Brexit extension provides certainty that all existing travel arrangements for UK travellers to the EU will continue as normal, and Brexit will not affect your travel until at least the 31st January 2020 (if the current Prime Minister Boris Johnson secures an electoral win).
-Provided you have an up-to-date EHIC card, you can still access state medical care in any EU country until one of these extension dates, though this cover is very limited and we advise you take out travel insurance with sufficient medical cover and declare any pre-existing medical conditions.
+Following both the UK and the EU signing the Withdrawal Agreement on 31st January 2020, we are now in a transition period lasting until at least 31st December 2020.
+During this time, everything will remain the same and you can continue to travel without any changes.
+Provided you have an up-to-date EHIC card, you can still access state medical care in any EU country until one of these extension dates, though this cover is very limited and we advise you take out comprehensive travel insurance with medical cover and declare any pre-existing medical conditions.